stevavoliajvar/stop_cloudflare/what-to-do.md

 ######  Software user

-- If you use Debian GNU/Linux, or any derivative, subscribe to bug #831835 ( https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=831835 ).
+- If you use Debian GNU/Linux, or any derivative, subscribe to [bug #831835](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=831835).
 And if you can, help verify the patch, and help the maintainer come to the right conclusion on whether it should be accepted.

 - Always recommend [Tor Browser](https://www.torproject.org/) for desktop and [Orfox](https://guardianproject.info/apps/orfox/) for smartphone.
 Other software's privacy is JUST A ILLUSION.